ADDITIONAL SUPPORT

 Students seeking hands-on experience can use these tips to begin the process of navigating the world of research at Villanova and beyond.

 We generally recommend that future researchers connect with faculty in their academic home base.
 Visit your department’s website and find its directory of faculty members.
-Say you are a biology major.
-Here is what you will find for your department.
+For example, view the biology faculty page.

 Browse the list of faculty profiles and make note of publications, research projects or labs (if applicable) that intrigue you.